isen0011/traefik-maintenance-plugin/README.md

 Traefik maintenance plugin to show visitors a maintenance page.
 Useful when upgrading a production environment.

 Hosts (by regex) that are under maintenance are retrieved using an http request to an inform url.
-Permitted ips are retained (such as development) and other visitors receive a maintenance page with status code 503 Service Unavailable.
+Permitted ips are retained (such as development) and other visitors receive a maintenance page with status code `503 Service Unavailable`.

 This plugin returns the correct response based on the `Content-Type` header.
 Currently `application/json`, `text/plain` and `text/html`.